jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 Permissions Settings for Common Scenarios
 -----------------------------------------

-Here are some suggestions about how to set the permissions to archieve the desired behaviors:
+Here are some suggestions about how to set the permissions to achieve the desired behaviors:

   * **Scenario 1 - Authors can publish their own Attachments**